Marialite (horse)

-Marialite (Japanese マリアライト, foaled 19 February 2011) is a Japanese Thoroughbred racehorse and broodmare.
+Marialite (Japanese マリアライト, foaled 19 February 2011) is a Japanese retired Thoroughbred racehorse and broodmare.
 She was slow to mature and did not race until she was three years old when she won two minor races.
 She finally emerged as a top class performer in 2015 when she won the Grade 1 Queen Elizabeth II Cup.
 In the following year she recorded her biggest victory when she defeated male opposition to take the Takarazuka Kinen and received the JRA Award for Best Older Filly or Mare.

 Background

 Marialite is a brown mare bred in Japan by Northern Farm.
 During her racing career she was trained by Takashi Kubota and raced in the green, white and red colours of the Northern Farm affiliate U Carrot Farm.
 She was ridden in most of her races by Masayoshi Ebina.

 She is from the fourth crop of foals sired by Deep Impact, who was the Japanese Horse of the Year in 2005 and 2006, winning races including the Tokyo Yushun, Tenno Sho, Arima Kinen and Japan Cup.
 Deep Impact's other progeny include Gentildonna, Harp Star, Kizuna, A Shin Hikari and Makahiki.
 Marialite's dam Chrysoprase showed some racing ability, winning three times from 23 starts in Japan between 2004 and 2007, and has also produced the Grade 2 winner Lia Fail and the Japan Dirt Derby winners Chrysolite and Chrysoberyl.
 She was a granddaughter of the Irish Oaks winner Regal Exception.